TahaKilicoglu/northwind-react/README.md

 ## Backend

-The backend is running as an Azure web app.
+The backend is running is hosted remotely.
 It may take a while to spin up when you first use it.

 ## Functional programming